 CUBA:

 ICT infrastructure development has been boosted by several enablers such as new technologies including mobile, innovative policies including Universal Service Funds, planning and background data, and international standards.
+CZ supports this version of para 17.

 A new-generation of ICT policies and regulations were adopted in the majority of countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.
+CZ suggests deletion of this para for being redundant.

-In the area of E-science the WSIS process has contributed to supporting research on emerging trends in e-Science which has provided a better understanding of emerging trends, its impact and future direction.
+WSIS process has contributed to supporting research on emerging trends in e-Science which has provided a better understanding of emerging trends, its impact and future direction.

-There is a growing awareness of the importance of cultural diversity in all spheres of life, including the technology-related dimensions, and of the need for a more holistic and integrated approach to sustainable development.
+There is a growing awareness of the importance of cultural diversity in all spheres of life, including for the Information Society.

+20.1) A holistic and integrated approach to sustainable development is required, taking into account the important contribution of cultural diversity to environmental protection and social and economic development.

-There is an increasingly shared understanding that ethical principles for inclusive Information and Knowledge Society (ies) derive from the Universal Declaration of Human Rights and the ICCPRand comprise the right to freedom of expression, universal access to information, particularly that which is in the public domain, the right to education, the right to privacy and the right to participate in cultural life.
+There is an increasingly shared understanding that ethical principles for inclusive Information Society derive from the Universal Declaration of Human Rights and the ICCPR and that the same rights that people have offline must also apply online and comprise the right to freedom of expression, universal access to information, particularly that which is in the public domain, the right to education, the right to privacy and the right to participate in cultural life.
+CZ supports this version of para 21.

 CUBA